munificent/craftinginterpreters/book/classes-and-instances.md

 We store a reference to the instance's class.
 Then we initialize the field table to an empty hash table.
 A new baby object is born!

-At the sadder end of the instance's lifespan, it gets freed:
+At the sadder end of the instance's lifespan, it gets freed.

 ^code free-instance (4 before, 1 after)

 The instance owns its field table so when freeing the instance, we also free the table.
+We don't explicitly free the entries *in* the table, because there may be other references to those objects.
+The garbage collector will take care of those for us.
+Here we only free the entry array of the table itself.

-Speaking of memory management, we also need to support instances in the garbage
+Speaking of the garbage collector, it needs support for tracing through instances.
-collector:

 ^code blacken-instance (4 before, 1 after)

 If the instance is alive, we need to keep its class around.
 Also, we need to keep every object referenced by the instance's fields.
-Most live objects that are not roots are reachable because some instance references the object in a field.
+Most live objects that are not roots are reachable because some instance refers to the object in a field.
 Fortunately, we already have a nice `markTable()` function to make tracing them easy.

-Less critical but still important is printing:
+Less critical but still important is printing.

 ^code print-instance (3 before, 1 after)